iotaledger/introduction-docs/docs/guides/exchange.md

 One of the key principles behind the `stronghold`-based storage is that no one can get a seed from the storage.
 You deal with all the accounts purely via the `Account_Manager` instance where all complexities are hidden under the hood and are dealt with securely.
 In case you would also like to store a seed somewhere else, there is another method, `AccountManager.generateMnemonic()`, that generates random seeds.
 This method can be leveraged before the actual account initialization.

 :::note
 It is recommended you store the `stronghold` password and the `stronghold` database on separate devices.
-For reference, see the the [backup and security guide](https://wiki.iota.org/chrysalis-docs/guides/backup_security) for more information.
+See the [backup and security guide](https://wiki.iota.org/chrysalis-docs/guides/backup_security) for more information.

 :::